-This coverage is not required by the State of Michigan, but in order to protect yourself financially you should be sure to get bodily injury and property damage liability and consider coverage on your snowmobile itself.
-The best way to accomplish this is to work with an independent agent in the Trusted Choice® network.
+This coverage is not required by the State of Michigan, but in order to protect yourself financially, you should be sure to get bodily injury and property damage liability and consider coverage on your snowmobile itself.
+The best way to accomplish this is to work with an independent agent in our network.
 Your agent can help you evaluate several Michigan snowmobile insurance quotes and make the coverage choices that are right for you.
 Contact a local member agent today.

 U.S. Snowmobile Facts

 - Approximately two million people of all ages ride snowmobiles in the United States every year

 - Snowmobiles can weigh as much as 600 pounds and have a top speed of 90 mph

 - Each year there are about 200 deaths and 14,000 injuries arising from the use of snowmobiles in this country

 There are a number of legal requirements and common-sense rules that apply to the use of a snowmobile in Michigan: